Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 Switch
 ------

-As all functionalities are not available for now only project who has no required metadata are automatically switch on the new interface.
+As all functionalities are not available for now, only project who has no required metadata are automatically switched on the new interface.

 Please note that each user can switch between the legacy and the new UI at any moment.